Tories to amend Equality Act to make ‘biological sex’ protected characteristic

 “We are taking an evidence-led approach to this issue so we can continue to build a secure future for everyone across the whole country.”

-Last year Ms Badenoch wrote to the Equality and Human Rights Commission (EHRC) seeking further guidance on the issue.
+Last year Ms Badenoch wrote to the Equality and Human Rights Commission (EHRC) seeking further guidance on gender recognition.

 She said public bodies are acting out of “fear of being accused of transphobia”.